The Boss has copped criticism from Chev heads for decades for the opening lines to Racing In the Street, Springsteen's ode to rev heads everywhere:

 So what gives, Bruce?

-The trueth goes back to the Boss forever tinkering with his lyrics so there’d often end up being several versions of the same song.
+The truth goes back to the Boss forever tinkering with his lyrics, so there’d often end up being several versions of the same song.

 The original lyrics mention a 383, not a 396.

-We have to assume this 383 Bruce mentions was a stroked 327 or 350 (not the 383 Magnum Mopar big block).
-You could buy a stroker kit from hot rod shops that stretched Chev small block capacity to 383 cubes.
+We have to assume the 383 Bruce mentions was a ‘stroked’ 327 or 350 (not the 383 mopar big block).
+Stroker kits are still available from hot rod shops today, when installed the kit will stretch a Chevrolet small block capacity to 383 cubes.
 And yes, fuelie heads would fit.

 So originally the lyrics made sense, then somewhere down the track Bruce changed it from ‘383’ to ‘396’.
 Who knows why - he probably just liked the sound better.
 Does it really matter?

 Hunt around on youtube and you can even find audio of the Boss performing an early version of the song live.
+In that version he’s driving a deuce coupe, not a 69 Chev.
 You’ll hear him sing

 I got a 32 Ford she’s a 383